BenniDeJagere/personal-site/content/blog/fabric-intro.md

 As the title says, one of the components of Fabric is Microsoft's first third-generation data warehouse.
 "Third" means there must be two generations before it, right?
 Let's take a look at those first.

-## First generation: Teradata, PDW...
+## First generation: Teradata and friends

 In the nineties, the first data warehouses appeared.
 With them, came the concept of dimensional modeling (Kimball published *The Data Warehouse Toolkit* in 1996).
 While these were good at the time, it doesn't make much sense to use these monolithic slow giants today.